 - Deliberately sabotage others’ success

-- Regularly putting others in positions where they are under-supported
+- Regularly put others in positions where they are under-supported

-- Regularly assuming the role of a scapegoat
+- Regularly assume the role of a scapegoat

-- Regularly seen as the outsider and treated like “other”
+- Regularly be seen as the outsider and treated like “other”

-- Forced to sell something that you don’t believe in
+- Be forced to sell something that you don’t believe in

 - Demand others of protected personal time

-- Ask others to sacrifice wellness and wellbeing (regular jet lag, missed meals, missed time with family, lack of sleep, lack of exercise)
+- Sacrifice wellness and well-being (regular jet lag, missed meals, missed time with family, lack of sleep, lack of exercise)